hakyimlab/shared_pipelines/enformer_pipeline_aggregate/README.md

 - [ ] UNIT TEST: Outputs should differ between individuals
 - [ ] Implement(maybe already is implemented) phased mean prediction
 - [ ] Allow specification of "max workers" and "available accelerator" parameters in the parsl config for more flexible runs esp. on beagle3
+- [ ] Implement prechecks.
+For example, the VCFs must be in "chr" chromosome format.

 ## Updates